Getting started with C++

 Click the Smart Mode Status icon in the top-right corner.
 In the popup that appears, click Enable.

-Download Clangd using the following links:
+Download Clangd from the Maven repository.

 Here's what you can do in Smart Mode.
 The below is not an exhaustive list of Smart Mode features, rather a couple of examples that'll help you to get the feel of how it works in Fleet.